saraorofino/FISHE/Reference/SOP_data_management.md

 ### SOP for Data Management

-This document describes 1) the file structure of the repository and 2) provides an example workflow.
+This document describes the file structure of the repository and provides an example workflow outlining the data and code examples contained in the repository.

 #### File Structure